If Putin is brought to justice for the crime of aggression committed in Ukraine, it may open the door for a world-first.

 Until recently, only countries — not individuals — could be considered victims of aggression under international law.
 The prohibition of the use of force between States under international law — introduced by Article 2(4) of the United Nations’ Charter in 1945 — and the corresponding prohibition of aggression, were for the protection of State sovereignty and territorial integrity, and international peace.

-This means that if Putin were ever brought before the ICC — as unlikely as that may currently seem — Ukrainian civilians, members of the Ukrainian armed forces, and even Russian civilians who have suffered harm from his war of aggression, can be recognised as victims at the ICC.
+The historic development at the ICC means that if Putin were ever brought before the ICC — as unlikely as that may currently seem — Ukrainian civilians, members of the Ukrainian armed forces, and even Russian civilians who have suffered harm from his war of aggression, can be recognised as victims at the ICC.
 Significantly, and in a historic first, victims of the crime of aggression also have a right to seek reparations from the convicted person.

 This shift comes as part of an emerging trend in international law, which has moved towards recognising the rights of individuals as victims of aggression (rather than only as victims of the ensuing war crimes, genocide and crimes against humanity).
 For example, the UN Human Rights Committee has recognised that unlawful acts of aggression between states that result in individual deaths ‘ipso facto’ (by the fact itself) violates that person’s right to life.